+cpd

-cpd A phyloCompData object
+A phyloCompData object

-${\tt DESeq2.createRmd}$
+DESeq2.createRmd

-Generate a.
-Rmd file containing code to perform differential expression analysis with DESeq2 data.path The path to a .rds file containing the compData object that will be used for the differential expression analysis. result.path The path to the file where the result object will be saved. codefile The path to the file where the code will be written. fit.type The fitting method used to get the dispersion-mean relationship.
-Possible values are "parametric", "local" and "mean".
+Generate a .
+Rmd file containing code to perform differential expression analysis with DESeq2 data.path The path to a .rds file containing the compData object that will be used for the result.path The path to the file where the result object will be saved.